 Of course, all these are issues that could be easily fixed with Days Gone 2.

-While there were many people with strong negative opinions about John Garvin and Jeff Ross’ Days Gone, and a couple of problems that Bend Studio needed to deal with, there were still some fantastic aspects of the game that many fans loved.
+While many people had strong negative opinions about John Garvin and Jeff Ross’ Days Gone and a couple of problems that Bend Studio needed to address, there were still some fantastic aspects of the game that many fans loved.

-While Days Gone is more story driven and doesn’t completely allow players to pick their own destiny, there were still choices that could be made by players that would affect the grand scheme of things.
+While Days Gone is more story-driven and doesn’t completely allow players to pick their own destiny, there are still choices that could be made by players that would affect the grand scheme of things.
 It’s a great little mechanic that makes what you do throughout the game feel like it’s having a direct impact on the world around you and not just being another objective you have to follow as a player so you can get to the next task.

 Another great aspect of the third-person action-adventure title was being able to customize and upgrade different items like Deacon’s bike and bat.
 The bat is one of the more fun craftable pieces in the game as you can customize and change it with objects you have collected in the world and there is the chance of it breaking on you while you’re fighting if it isn’t repaired regularly.